yfauser/capstone-project/docs/report/report.md

 I then selected all 525 PD positive samples and added 525 random samples from each of the 4 bins resulting in a dataset with 2625 samples.

-As the next step I reduced the features from the 500.000 measurements per sample down to something I cold use as an input to a neural network.
+As the next step I reduced the features from the 500.000 measurements per sample down to something I could use as an input to a neural network.
 I tested two very different approaches whose results I will discuss in the later parts of this document.
 The first approach was to use Principal Component Analysis (PCA), the second was to generate small 244x224x3 (RGB) sized spectogram pictures from the samples.

 For the PCA approach I first searched for the minimum number of components to use.
 Using the `explained_variance_ratio_` method I looked for the number of features where the percentage of variance explained did not improve anymore: